In the movies, you may have seen how an actor announces “I quit” while packing their things. Well, it’s certainly no way to quit a job!

 You put a status on social media and say you are quitting your job!
 Your LinkedIn profile shows a new job status without informing anyone at your current job.
 You are sending a text message to your boss and saying you quit!
 You may opt to tell your colleagues that you plan on quitting and the news spread like wildfire.

 If all that sounds like you then you are in the right place!
-You need to know how to resign from your job gracefully.
+You need to know how to resign from a job, and what you should do before you decide to quit.

 There are certain questions to keep in mind when resigning from a job: